 Total comparable sales include our retail stores that have been open for at least 13 months and our direct business.
 Stores that have been remodeled or re-located during the period are also included in our determination of comparable sales.
 Stores that have been expanded by more than 25% are considered non-comparable for the first 13 months.
 If a store becomes a clearance center, it is also removed from the calculation of comparable sales.
-In the first quarter of fiscal 2019, after our announcement that we would be closing our Rochester clothing stores, we removed from our comparable sales the two Rochester stores that closed during the quarter.
+After our announcement in the beginning of fiscal 2019 that we would be closing our Rochester clothing stores, we removed from our comparable sales the three Rochester stores that closed during the first six months of fiscal 2019.
 The method of calculating comparable sales varies across the retail industry and, as a result, our calculation of comparable sales is not necessarily comparable to similarly titled measures reported by other retailers.